WhyWork® Podcast | Professional adult content | Sponsored by ViVA health at work

 S04-E08: The archaic adage of deserving a good spanking

+WARNING: This episode shares a story on workplace sexual harassement – listener discretion is advised.
 Season 04 Episode 08: This episode covers two main topics.
-The first, thanks to our subscriber Andrew Nicholls, a design and technology teacher and researcher, who informed us of his work to advocate for the provision of personal protective equipment to technology and design staff, or any working party who needs it, by the schools. … Read more
+The first, thanks to our subscriber Andrew Nicholls, a design and technology teacher and researcher, who informed us of his work to advocate for the provision of personal protective equipment … Read more

 S04-E07: ‘Every Sunday I Eat A Pie’, Mate: The power intent of a hierarchy of controls